 Figure 9-90c—UL Spatial Reuse subfield format

-When the Trigger frame solicits an EHT TB PPDU, each Spatial Reuse n subfield, 1  n  4 , of the EHT variant Common Info field is determined based on either the EHT Spatial Reuse 1 subfield or the EHT Spatial Reuse 2 subfield of the Special User Info field (see 9.3.1.22.3 (Special User Info field)) as described below.
+When the Trigger frame solicits an EHT or UHR TB PPDU, each Spatial Reuse n subfield, 1  n  4 , of the EHT or UHR variant Common Info field is determined based on either the EHT/UHR Spatial Reuse 1 subfield or the EHT/UHR Spatial Reuse 2 subfield of the Special User Info field (see 9.3.1.22.3 (Special User Info field)) as described below.

-When the Trigger frame solicits a 20 MHz EHT TB PPDU, each Spatial Reuse n subfield, 1  n  4 , of the Common Info field is set to the value of the EHT Spatial Reuse 1 subfield of the Special User Info field.
+When the Trigger frame solicits a 20 MHz EHT or UHR TB PPDU, each Spatial Reuse n subfield, 1  n  4 , of the Common Info field is set to the value of the EHT/UHR Spatial Reuse 1 subfield of the Special User Info field.

-When the Trigger frame solicits a 40 MHz EHT TB PPDU, the Spatial Reuse 1 subfield and the Spatial Reuse 3 subfield of the Common Info field are set to the value of the EHT Spatial Reuse 1 subfield of the Special User Info field and the Spatial Reuse 2 subfield and the Spatial Reuse 4 subfield of the Common Info field are set to the value of the EHT Spatial Reuse 2 subfield of the Special User Info field.
+When the Trigger frame solicits a 40 MHz EHT or UHR TB PPDU, the Spatial Reuse 1 subfield and the Spatial Reuse 3 subfield of the Common Info field are set to the value of the EHT/UHR Spatial Reuse 1 subfield of the Special User Info field and the Spatial Reuse 2 subfield and the Spatial Reuse 4 subfield of the Common Info field are set to the value of the EHT/UHR Spatial Reuse 2 subfield of the Special User Info field.

-When the Trigger frame solicits an 80 MHz EHT TB PPDU or a 160 MHz EHT TB PPDU, the Spatial Reuse 1 subfield and the Spatial Reuse 2 subfield of the Common Info field are set to the value of the EHT Spatial Reuse 1 subfield of the Special User Info field and the Spatial Reuse 3 subfield and the Spatial Reuse 4 subfield of the Common Info field are set to the value of the EHT Spatial Reuse 2 subfield of the Special User Info field.
+When the Trigger frame solicits an 80 MHz EHT or UHR TB PPDU or a 160 MHz EHT or UHR TB PPDU, the Spatial Reuse 1 subfield and the Spatial Reuse 2 subfield of the Common Info field are set to the value of the EHT/UHR Spatial Reuse 1 subfield of the Special User Info field and the Spatial Reuse 3 subfield and the Spatial Reuse 4 subfield of the Common Info field are set to the value of the EHT/UHR Spatial Reuse 2 subfield of the Special User Info field.

-When the Trigger frame solicits a 320 MHz EHT TB PPDU, each Spatial Reuse n subfield, 1  n  4 , of the Common Info field is set to the smaller of the values of the EHT Spatial Reuse 1 subfield and the EHT Spatial Reuse 2 subfield of the Special User Info field.
+When the Trigger frame solicits a 320 MHz EHT or UHR TB PPDU, each Spatial Reuse n subfield, 1  n  4 , of the Common Info field is set to the smaller of the values of the EHT/UHR Spatial Reuse 1 subfield and the EHT/UHR Spatial Reuse 2 subfield of the Special User Info field.

 The Doppler subfield of the HE variant Common Info field is set to 1 to indicate that a midamble is present in the HE TB PPDU and set to 0 otherwise.

-B53 of the EHT variant Common Info field is reserved and is set to 0.
+B53 of the EHT or UHR variant Common Info field is reserved and is set to 0.

 The UL HE-SIG-A2 Reserved subfield of the HE variant Common Info field carries the value to be included in the Reserved field in the HE-SIG-A2 subfield of the solicited HE TB PPDUs.
 A non-EHT HE AP sets the UL HE-SIG-A2 Reserved subfield of the HE variant Common Info field to all 1s.

 An HE/EHT P160 subfield of the EHT variant Common Info field is set to 0 to indicate that the solicited TB PPDU in the primary 160 MHz is an EHT TB PPDU.
-An HE/EHT P160 subfield of the EHT variant Common Info field is set to 1 to indicate that the solicited TB PPDU in the primary 160 MHz is an HE TB PPDU.
+An HE/UHR P160 subfield of the UHR variant Common Info field is set to 0 to indicate that the solicited TB PPDU in the primary 160 MHz is a UHR TB PPDU.
+An HE/EHT P160 subfield of the EHT variant Common Info field or an HE/UHR P160 subfield of the UHR variant Common Info field is set to 1 to indicate that the solicited TB PPDU in the primary 160 MHz is an HE TB PPDU.